maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 2. Create a dedicated server login on your [PlayerPage](https://v4.live.maniaplanet.com/account/dedicated-servers)
 3. Create a Dedicated Config File named `dedicated_cfg.txt` in the folder `UserData\Config` by using the file `UserData\Config\dedicated_cfg.default.txt` as a template.
 4. Create a new MatchSettings (also called GameSettings) file called `matchsettings.txt` in the folder `UserData\Maps\MatchSettings`.
 You should use a template corresponding to your title in this folder.
-5. Start your server with the mininal options: `ManiaPlanetServer /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/matchsettings.txt`
+5. Start your server with the mininal options: `ManiaPlanetServer /nodaemon /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/matchsettings.txt`

+>>>>> Always use the `/nodaemon` option to be able to see the potential errors.

 ## Less quick start